Skip to content

 If the Trump regime truly valued mothers, it would invest in their survival, not their detention.
 It would fund parental leave, not cages.
 Until then, Moms.gov and Melania’s manifesto are reminders that we have a government that loves to hype up the idea of a mother (as a caretaker, a woman “whose unconditional love steadies us through every season of life,” and a supplementary character), but has total contempt for the person and the reality of the role.

 Policy reform that prioritizes moms prioritizes our nation’s future.
-Moms are on the front lines, raising the next generation, and this country should be supporting women in this critical mission.
+Moms are on the front lines, raising the next generation, and our country should be supporting women in this critical mission.
 Instead, this government’s agenda has been more of an assault.
-We as a community must call out the hypocrisy and not become normalized to the abuse.
+We as a community must call out the hypocrisy and not become desensitized to the abuse.
 We must organize and fight back.
 We have the numbers—the only people on this planet are mothers and their children.
 We wouldn’t be here without moms.
 Let’s pay it forward.

 Julie Roland was a Naval Officer for ten years, deploying to both the South China Sea and the Persian Gulf as a helicopter pilot before separating in June 2025 as a Lieutenant Commander.
 She has a law degree from the University of San Diego, a Master of Laws from Columbia University, and is a member of the Truman National Security Project.